About Us: Our History

 The History of Rosen Hotels & Resorts

-- June 24, 1974 – The first property purchased by Rosen Hotels & Resorts was the Quality Inn International with 256 rooms.
+- June 24, 1974 – The first property purchased by Rosen Hotels & Resorts was the Rosen Inn International, formerly the Quality Inn International, with 256 rooms.
 After three expansions and renovations, it now has 728 rooms.
 Mr. Rosen’s early method of attracting guests was to hitchhike to the Northeast visiting one motorcoach company after another, asking them to name their price.
 He came home with contracts for room rates as low as $7 a night.
 This commitment to occupancy instead of average rate has become a tradition.

 - June 24, 1975 – Rosen Inn closest to Universal, formerly the Rodeway Inn, had 251 rooms when it was purchased.
 An expansion in 1979 brought it to 315 rooms.

 - February 1, 1984 – Rosen Inn at Pointe Orlando, formerly the Quality Inn Plaza, was Rosen Hotels & Resorts’ first hotel planned from blueprint to full construction.
 It opened with 340 rooms.
 Three expansions have increased the property’s capacity to 1,020 rooms.